emilyvertosick/Statistics-Course/docs/04-week4.md

 So whereas 55% of men completed the race in less than four hours, only 34% of women did so.
-The p value here is 0.061.
+The p value here is 0.10.

 **Should you categorize a continuous variable?**

 If you are interested only:

-Remember that the p value when we did a ttest (`t.test(rt ~ sex, data = lesson2a, var.equal = TRUE)`) was 0.032.
+Remember that the p value when we did a t-test (`t.test(rt ~ sex, data = lesson2a, var.equal = TRUE)`) was 0.032.
 That is, the p value was lower when we kept race time as a continuous variable, than when we categorized it.
 The reason is that we are losing information: we are treating someone who ran the race in 2.5 hours the same as someone who ran it in 3.9 hours.
 So in general, you should avoid turning continuous variables into categorical variables for the purposes of statistical analysis.

 ### Getting estimates: risk difference, risk ratio, odds ratio